YongoDavid/DEM0-2025-FEB/README.md

 FEB 22
 Been a little difficult these past few days but i just have to pick myself up and try again.
+With that said New day , same grid!!